 Json_Object_List(json_object):

 The first argument must be a JSON object.
 This function returns an array containing the list of all keys existing in the object.
 For example:

-select Json_Object_List(Json_Object(56 qty,3.1416 price,'machin' truc, NULL garanty)) "Key List";
+select Json_Object_List(Json_Make_Object(56 qty,3.1416 price,'machin' truc, NULL garanty)) "Key List";